fibo/strict-mode/README.md

 * or setting `NODE_PATH=src` and using `require('my/module')`

-In both cases you miss the feature provided by *strict-mode*, but, you can use this nasty trick ( to cheat npm :)
+In both cases you miss the feature provided by *strict-mode*, but, you can use this nasty trick ( to cheat npm :^)

-Assuming you package name is, emh *package-name*, create a *test/node_modules/package_name/index.js* containing
+Assuming you package name is, emh *package-name*, create a file *test/node_modules/package_name/index.js* containing

 ```javascript